Create a Survey in less than 60 seconds!

 1. Create a Customer-Centric Culture

 Collecting customer data can take place across several departments.
-As such, you need to make sure each team member is pulling in the same direction.
+As such, you must ensure each team member pulls in the same direction.
+If they’re not, you could end up with inaccurate data.

 This means that predictions about your customers’ future behavior could prove ill-informed.
-Behavioural segmentation could also be affected, leading to a waste in company resources.
+Behavioral segmentation could also be affected, leading to a waste of company resources.
+This is hardly the way to give yourself a competitive advantage.

 2. Adopt a Customer Experience Survey Platform

+At this point, the main questions you want to consider are what kind of data you’d like to collect and what insights you’d like to gain.
 Just remember to proceed with caution here.
 With businesses losing up to 20% of their revenue due to poor decisions from bad data, you don’t want to fall short by recording the wrong metrics!

+Either way, depending on your needs as a business, you may want to deploy a customer intelligence platform at this point.
 Alternatively, customer experience and NPS surveys are a great way to collect core intelligence – especially if your main aim is to improve customer relations.

-Whatever option you decide on, make sure your chosen software provides you with the ability to receive regular survey reports, as well as informative survey results.
+Whatever option you decide on, make sure your chosen software provides you with the ability to receive regular survey reports and informative survey results.
 It’ll make it all the easier for you to perform in-depth statistical analysis.
+For more on how to get the best results from customer-facing surveys, check out our guide on survey best practices

 3. Collect Data